The ultimate Sonicare FAQ has answers about any Philips Sonicare electric toothbrush, one of the world’s most popular brands.

 An electric circuit board allows all the programmable functions that make your Sonicare electric toothbrush operate in various modes.
 The entire structure is powered by Lithium ion batteries inside the plastic casing.

 Sonic toothbrushes like the Sonicare work just like ordinary ones by moving back and forth over your teeth at high speed.
 Sonic brushes vibrate at a high frequency of 260 Hz, which means the cleaning happens at a rate of 31,000 brush strokes per minute.

-Its direct action cleans plaque.
-But indirectly, the brush head also sets off waves of turbulence that cleans your teeth more effectively than simply brushing on them.
+Its direct action removes dental plaque.
+But indirectly, the brush head also sets off waves of turbulence that cleans your teeth more effectively than simply brushing them.

 In the ultimate analysis, however, your decision to get a Sonicare toothbrush will be a matter of opinion.
 Customer reviews are all over the place, indicating that it’s often a personal preference for one over another.